Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 ## Introduction

 _HelloID-Conn-Prov-Target-Topdesk_ is a _target_ connector.
-Topdesk provides a set of REST API's that allow you to programmatically interact with it's data.
-The [Topdesk API documentation](https://developers.topdesk.com/explorer/?page=supporting-files#/) provides details of API commando's that are used.
+Topdesk provides a set of REST APIs that allow you to programmatically interact with its data.
+The [Topdesk API documentation](https://developers.topdesk.com/explorer/?page=supporting-files#/) provides details of API commands that are used.

 ## Getting started
 ### Prerequisites